Why do we recognize the critical need to provide support to grieving children and their families?

-This grant supports the Scholastic Art and Writing Award for young people who submit artworks exploring their experiences with the death of a close loved one; online exhibitions of the winning works; and summer workshops.
-In addition, six students will be selected for the New York Life Award, a national recognition that acknowledges students who have experienced the death of a close loved one and who have explored that loss in their creative work.
-Each student will receive a $1,000 scholarship through the Scholastic Art & Writing Awards.
+This grant supports the Scholastic Art and Writing Awards for young people who submit artwork exploring their experiences with the death of a close loved one; online exhibitions of the winning works; and summer workshops.
+Six students will be selected for the New York Life Award, which includes a $1,000 scholarship.

 This grant supports the pilot and development of a resilient parenting program, which seeks to help community-based bereavement agencies improve long-term positive outcomes for bereaved children and parents.